pomdtr/smallweb/README.md

 </div>

-Smallweb simplifies the process of self-hosting websites, taking inspiration from serverless platform like [Deno Deploy](https://deno.com/deploy) or [Val Town](https://val.town).
+Smallweb simplifies the process of self-hosting websites, taking inspiration from platform like [Deno Deploy](https://deno.com/deploy) or [Val Town](https://val.town).

 Creating a website should be as simple as creating a file, or cloning a repository in `~/www`.